bbc/childrens-games-starter-pack/docs/tech-review.md

 The game should request SD/HD assets appropriately based on device.

 * **Initial download speed**:
-Ideally, the game should load in under 15 seconds when emulating a Good 3G connection.
+The game must load in under 15 seconds when emulating the average 3G connection.
+The throttling values should be set to:
+Throughput: 5120Kb/s (=5Mb/s)
+Latency: 64ms

 * **No asset loading errors**
   * no assets should fail to load